-Year 1 provides solid understanding of the parent disciplines.
-The second year builds upon this foundation with an increased focus on sport specific material and in Year 3, you will be able to develop your particular interests and specialisms.
-In each of the three years of the course you will study six modules: core, optional and elective (free choice) modules.
+You will be provided with a solid understanding of the parent disciplines.
+You will build upon this foundation with an increased focus on sport specific material and you will be able to develop your particular interests and specialisms.
+In each year of the course you will study six modules: core, optional and elective (free choice) modules.
 Flexibility will allow you to follow your own interests as they develop throughout the course.

 BASES endorsed course (British Association of Sports and Exercise Sciences), the rigorous assessment criteria ensures that only the highest calibre of courses achieve the BASES endorsement award.

 Excellent laboratory facilities are allied to superb library and other learning resources.
 There are also excellent Sport and exercise participation facilities.

 A variety of assessment methods are used, including coursework, case studies, presentations, examinations and reflective portfolios.

 Your final year work will place a greater emphasis on practical laboratory-based activities, culminating in a research project that will integrate all the knowledge and skills that you have developed.

 The sports science degree at UCLan allowed me to excel in a subject area which I loved.
 It provided me with fantastic opportunities to gain practical experience in preparation for real-world situations.
 The knowledge, support and encouragement that the teaching staff provided was of an excellent quality throughout my degree whilst the facilities were outstanding.